aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-worksheets/export-datatable-from-gridweb/_index.md

 title: Export DataTable from GridWeb
 type: docs
 weight: 70
-url: /net/export-datatable-from-gridweb/
+url: /net/aspose-cells-gridweb/export-datatable-from-gridweb/
+keywords: GridWeb,export
+description: This article introduces how to export datatable in GridWeb.
 ---

 {{% alert color="primary" %}}

-[Import DataView to GridWeb](/cells/net/import-dataview-to-gridweb/) talked about importing the contents of a DataView to the Aspose.Cells.GridWeb control.
+[Import DataView to GridWeb](/cells/net/aspose-cells-gridweb/import-dataview-to-gridweb/) talked about importing the contents of a DataView to the Aspose.Cells.GridWeb control.
 This topic discusses exporting the data in from the Aspose.Cells.GridWeb control to a DataTable.

 {{% /alert %}}
 ## **Exporting Worksheet Data**